Neonbird/AB_resistance/README.md

 # Database
 Initial information about SRA ids of WGS data and information on the presence of antibiotic resistance and the corresponding MICs were obtained from the PATRIC database for *Klebsiella pneumoniae* strains.
+The resulting table `Klebseilla_gentamicin.csv` is in the folder date.
 WGS data was download from NCBI Sequence Read Archive (SRA).

 # Pre-processing of genome sequencing data